razorpay/blade/rfcs/2022-02-11-responsive-and-adaptive-layout-strategy.md

 ## Adaptive Design

 - While responsive design relies on changing the design pattern to fit the real estate available to it, **adaptive design** has multiple fixed layout sizes.
 When the site _detects_ the available space, it _selects_ the layout most appropriate for the screen.
-So, when you open a browser on the desktop, the site chooses the best layout for that desktop screen, resizing the browser has no impact on the design.
+So, when you open a browser on the desktop, the site chooses the best layout for that screen, resizing the browser has no impact on the design(until it hit the breakpoint if we have mentioned it).
 - Adaptive works to detect the screen size and load the appropriate layout for it – generally you would design an adaptive site for six common screen widths(confirm with Saurav once on exact sizes we are doing and update):
   - 320
   - 480